Install uv

 uv run hello.py

-uv automatically manages the virtual environment in .venv.
-You never need to manually activate it!
+uv manages the virtual environment in .venv for you.
+You don't need to activate it manually.

 Install a specific version: